rgcoe/rgcoe.github.io/_notes/1_note.md

 #1.
 Archiving
 [Zenodo](https://zenodo.org) provides an excellent tool for archiving data and source code (direct integration with GitHub).
 Providing a Zenodo DOI link in your paper to an archived release of your code and/or data is the gold standard.
-Note also that Zenodo will use the `CITATION.cff` file in your GitHub repo to direct people how to cite your work.
+Note also that Zenodo will use the `CITATION.cff` file in your GitHub repo to indicate how to cite your work.
 If you prefer that the paper (not the code) be cited, you can make that clear in the `cff` file with the `preferred-citation` key.